 The Navigating Women to Better Breast Health Program provides education, navigation, and access to free mammography screenings, diagnostics and treatment to reduce the risk of undiagnosed breast cancers among underserved and uninsured women.
-The program utilizes Methodist’s relationships with community congregations through the Congregational Health Network (CHN), efforts of community health navigators, Methodist’s dedicated Cancer Navigator, and the community education specialist at West Cancer Center to disseminate information, improve community awareness and trust, and bring more at-risk women to breast health screenings.
+The program utilizes Methodist’s relationships with community congregations through the Congregational Health Network (CHN), efforts of community health navigators, Methodist’s dedicated Cancer Navigator, and the community education specialists to disseminate information, improve community awareness and trust, and bring more at-risk women to breast health screenings.

 Charitable contributions in support of Cancer Care will help continue the Navigating Underserved Women to Better Breast Care program in order to reduce this critical healthcare disparity in Memphis.

 For information on how you can make a gift to benefit cancer care initiatives, please contact Paula Jacobson at 901-516-0503 or firstname.lastname@example.org.